LogtalkDotOrg/logtalk-for-vscode/README.md

 Experimental support for the VS Code Testing API is provided.
 This allows browsing and running tests from the "Testing" pane.
 After running the "Logtalk: Run Tests" or "Logtalk: Run Tests with Coverage" commands at least once, the "Testing" pane shows all the test results.
 Alternatively, you can also click in the "Run Tests" or "Run Tests with Coverage" buttons at the top of the "Testing" pane.
 You can then run individual tests or groups of tests from the "Testing" pane by clicking on the play button next to a test, a test object, or a test file.
 You can also navigate to a test by clicking its name.
 In the "Testing" and "Tests Results" panes, you can also use the "Rerun Last Run" button to re-run the last test run.
 When available, code coverage information is also shown in the covered source files.
 Note that coverage data is per predicate clause (or non-terminal rule).
 Clauses used by the tests will be marked using a green color overlay in the gutter while clauses not used by the tests will be marked using a red color overlay.
 Use the editor window "Toggle Inline Coverage" button to toggle the coverage overlay.

+In the "Testing" pane, a warning triangle emoji (⚠️) is shown after the test name when the test is declared as flaky.

 Note that collecting code coverage data depends solely on the tests being run.
 The option between running tests with or without coverage is only used to determine whether to display coverage data when available.

 ### Hover contents